There’s a bit of mystery around the death of my paternal grandfather, but as best I can tell, he drowned in his own blood.

 There’s a bit of a “let’s not talk about it” shroud around the circumstances of my grandfather’s death.
 However, as far as I can ascertain, his throat membranes ruptured, bleeding uncontrollably.
 Most likely a consequence of decades of alcohol abuse.

 Aged 15, I cried at my grandfather’s funeral for two reasons: one valid, the other not so much.
 The less valid reason is that I cried because I felt I ought to.
 The more valid reason was that I felt I never knew my grandfather.

 The grandfather I knew was a crashing bore.

 He’d lost the good looks of his youth.
 His frizzy hair had greyed and thinned.
-His skin had reddened and coarsened with cigarettes and alcohol.
+His skin had reddened and coarsened with decades of cigarettes and alcohol.